← Back to ArticlesTraining Tips

 Precision Striking

-• Why it's good.
+• Why it is good.
 Jason Van Veldhuysen runs this channel with a focus on practical boxing technique that works in real situations.
 His approach is methodical and detail-oriented, breaking down exactly why certain techniques work.

-• What you'll find.
+• What you will find.
 Technical tutorials, combination work, defensive techniques, and strategy discussions.
 Jason often addresses specific questions and common problems.
 His content goes deeper than most into the "why" behind techniques.

 • Best for.
 People who want to understand boxing theory and mechanics, not just copy movements.